Mantaro/mantaro-wiki/znai/guides/embeds.md

 # Creating your own embed
 Let's start by working on designing your own embed.
 We offer you two ways to create your own embed. **We highly recommend you go with the easy way.**

+Note: Due to Discord limitations, mentions will not work in the `author`, `title`, `field names` and `footer` fields.
+So bear that in mind when creating your embed.

 ````tabs
 "The easy way":
 We have good news!
 There is a really easy way to create your own embed.